 In summary, the Carmack Amendment is a federal law that sets out the liability of carriers for the loss or damage of goods in interstate commerce.
 It applies to common carriers, and has some exceptions for certain types of carriers and goods.
 The terms of the Carmack Amendment can be modified by contract between the carrier and the Shipper’s logistics solutions provider.

-Please note: This blog post is intended for educational purposes and not intended for legal advice.
+Please note: This blog post is intended for educational purposes only.

 TLI Insights